First Steps in a Medical Malpractice Claim

 Know How Long You Have to File a Claim

 When deciding whether to file a medical malpractice claim, it's important to find out how much time you have to legally bring the claim.
 All civil claims, including medical malpractice cases, have time limits as to when they must be filed.
-These limits, called “statutes of limitations,” require you to file your claim within a certain time period from when the injury occurred, or risk waiving your rights to recover money for your injuries.
+Called “statutes of limitations," these limits require you to file your claim within a certain time period from when the injury occurred or from when you should have reasonably known you were injured.
+Once this timeframe passes, you risk loss of the ability to recover money for your injuries.

 Check the statutes of limitation in your particular state to ensure the time period for filing your claim does not run out.
 You can also learn about specific state laws on our medical malpractice legal answers page.